Evolution of our npm Packages, from a README perspective

 Conceptually, Lerna does three things for us:

-- bootstrap dependencies — dedupe and "lift" them from package folders to the root
+- Bootstraping dependencies — dedupe and “lift” them from package folders to the root [2022 edit: that is done automatically these days by npm/yarn workspaces]

 - while integrating with